conacts/obsidian/118 Relations and Functions.md

 #### Types of Relations
-There are two types of relations frequently occuring in mathematics,
+There are two types of relations (equivalence classes) frequently occuring in mathematics,
 1. Equivalence Relation
 2. Partial Ordering